- Latin America

 - Video Library

-Think Before You Speak - An American Teaching British English
+Think Before You Speak: An American Teaching British English in Russia

 It’s a situation I imagine many American TEFL teachers face while teaching English abroad.
 I encountered this situation as I was going through the job search process.
 All my potential employers wanted to know if I was comfortable working with and teaching British English because their students were learning or had learned British English.
 They explained this was because major universities outside the US used British English, therefore making the British variant the more ‘classical’ form.